Ubigi vs Lotsotravel: How to Pick in 2026 (NTT Backing, Laptop eSIMs, and a Europe Pricing Trap)

 The Lotsotravel editorial team writes hands-on guides for international travelers.
 We test eSIMs on real devices in real destinations, monitor Canadian and U.S. carrier pricing weekly, and compare coverage across local network partners before we recommend a plan.
 Every comparison post is updated when carriers change their rates so the numbers you read here match what you would pay today.

-Last updated: May 26, 2026
+Last updated: June 2, 2026